dimensionalpocket/game-input-js/README.md

 * `S` - Start.
 * `T` - Select/Option/Back.

-Subclasses are responsible to handle mapping of keys or gamepad buttons to the actions above.
+Subclasses are responsible for mapping keys or gamepad buttons to the actions above.

 ## Class: `BaseInput`